 - Confusing assembly instructions

 If you’re looking for a cushy e-bike for commuters, look no further than the DJ City Bike.
 It has a wide, comfortable seat that reviewers of all ages rave about.
 Rough roads feel a little smoother thanks to a shock-absorbing seat post that dampens vibrations, although the bike doesn’t have front or rear suspension.
+Overall, it’s hard to beat the value you find with our runner-up step-thru electric bicycle.

 Since 2017, DJ Bikes, a family business based in Canada, has been designing and building high-quality and economical ebikes for everyone.
-The company was named one of Canada’s Top 50 Business Startups in 2020 and continues to expand its selection.
+The company was named one of Canada’s Top 50 Business Startups and continues to expand its selection.

 Taller and shorter cyclists can use this ebike.
 The seat adjusts from 38.5″ to 42.5″ and fits most riders between 5’4″ and 6’4″.
 With 12 inches of clearance, it’s easy to swing your leg over and comfortably stand over the frame.
 The heavy-duty 6061-grade aluminum frame supports up to 275 pounds.
 However, it also means the bike itself is quite hefty.
 It weighs over 68 pounds and can be hard to carry up and down stairs.